-I was very lucky, that the Queensway Carleton Hospital staff acted quickly and professionally (even though I was shouting and starting to get quite agitated).
-I also had my TURP at the QCH and they treated me very well.
+I was fortunate that the Queensway Carleton Hospital staff acted quickly and professionally (even though I was shouting and starting to get quite agitated).
+I also had my TURP at the QCH, and they treated me very well.
 My Urologist did a great job, as did my GP, but they have also been very frank with me about things.
-I am most likely going to have to have another TURP some time in the future.
-The good news, I know the warning signs, and will not ignore them.
+I am most likely going to have to have another TURP sometime in the future.
+The good news, I know the warning signs and will not ignore them.

 Don’t wait, don’t be squeamish, don’t be afraid, and you will be fine.
 If you do nothing, things will not get better.

 Another classic, do as I say, not as I do article by me!